Skip to main content

 Screenshot: Stream Overview Screenshot: Stream Overview

-• The stream's state (live, created, ended), date of creation, stream group association, and the number of associated playouts are on the top of each stream overview.
+• View the unique stream ID, its current state (live, created, ended), date of creation, its association with a stream group, and the number of associated playouts.
+Determine if the stream is secure.

 2. Stream Group Details: